garyForeman/artools/README.md

-# artools
+# artools #### a simple anti-reflection coating simulator

-### Purpose
+### Purpose:
 ***
-artools is designed to allow a user to easily simulate multilayer anti-reflection coating performance.
-The program calculates reflection and transmission at each interface, and also accounts for dielectric loss as light propagates through the media.
+artools is designed to allow a user to easily simulate and visualize anti-reflection coating performance.
+The coating can be composed of a single material, or many layers of different materials.
+The program calculates reflection and transmission at each interface, accounting for dielectric loss as light propagates through the media.
+The results can be easily visualized with artools' plotting functionality.
+The artools plotting routines are matplotlib functions wrapped and combined to generate plots that are useful for assessing transmission or reflection of an electromagnetic wave.

-The program is intended to be easy to use; much of the "heavy-lifting" is hidden from the user in interactive mode (e.g. iPython).
+The program is intended to be easy to use, so much of the "heavy-lifting" is hidden from the user in interactive mode (e.g. iPython) by using single underscore notation.

 ### Dependencies:
 ***